Having the perfect Facebook group cover photo is pretty important.

-Then again, in 2018 they changed the group cover photo size twice, but that too was kind of a flop.
-So it makes it hard for us to know what size works best for your Facebook group cover photo in 2019.
+Then again, in 2018, they changed the group cover photo size twice, but that too was kind of a flop.

-But luckily for us now, it’s been fixed, and if you use the perfect size that we’re going to talk about, this is what it’ll look like on mobile, and it will look perfect on desktop view as well!
+But luckily for us now, it’s been fixed, and if you use the perfect size that we’re going to talk about, this is what it’ll look like on mobile, and it will look good on desktop view as well.

-Have you ever made the perfect facebook group cover photo, then uploaded it to your group, only to find that it had cut off half your image, text, or details?
+Have you ever designed the perfect Facebook group cover photo, then uploaded it to your group, only to find that it had cut off half your image, text, or important details?

-Now, if you don’t use this 1640×859 size, then you put yourself at risk for having your photo being cropped in a way that you don’t want it to be.
-For example:
+Now, if you don’t use this 1640 x 856 size, then you put yourself at risk for having your photo being cropped in a way that you don’t want it to be.

 Source: Marvel Collector’s Exchange

 Source: Gym Box Club